Care as Communication: Reflections from a DLSU OrgComm Thesis

 Ria, Director of Communications

-After nearly four years with Lunas Collective, representing our non-profit at a regional activity was a profoundly meaningful experience for me.
-Sharing how we turn theory into practice and integrate our learnings into real, tangible care work was incredibly rewarding.
-Seeing our practices resonate with fellow EMpower grantees was heartwarming and opened many doors for future collaboration.
-The sense of care felt like a ripple effect, spreading through the community.
-I felt deeply honored to have represented Lunas on the regional stage.
+After nearly four years with Lunas Collective, representing our non-profit at a regional gathering was deeply meaningful.
+Sharing how we turn theory into practice and translate our learnings into tangible care work felt incredibly rewarding.
+Seeing our approaches resonate with fellow EMpower grantees opened many doors for future collaboration.
+The sense of care felt like a ripple effect moving through the community.
+I’m truly honored to have represented Lunas on a regional stage.

-This opportunity was a powerful source of inspiration to continue putting in the work.
-Our immersion brought so many things into perspective for me, making it even clearer why our call for collective action and our emphasis on the importance of care spaces at Lunas Collective are at the heart of our mission.
-This reaffirmed my commitment and passion for our advocacy and inspires me to keep contributing to our collective goals with renewed energy and dedication.
+This opportunity was also a powerful push to keep going.
+The immersion brought so many things into perspective, making it even clearer why our call for collective action and our emphasis on care spaces are at the heart of Lunas Collective’s mission.
+It reaffirmed my commitment to our advocacy and inspires me to keep contributing to our shared goals with renewed energy and dedication.

-As a bonus, Jeza and I had some free time in Denpasar before our early morning flight.
-I reconnected with the Grab driver who toured me around Bali two years ago!
-We experienced coffee tasting, enjoyed local Balinese food, and shared a meal with the Grab driver who gave us a tour around Denpasar.
-In Lunas Collective, we put in the work, but we never forget to celebrate our joys and pleasures, too!
+As a bonus, Jeza and I squeezed in a bit of free time in Denpasar before our early morning flight.
+I even reconnected with the same Grab driver who toured me around Bali two years ago!
+We tried coffee, enjoyed local Balinese food, and ended the day sharing a meal with the driver who took us around the city.
+At Lunas Collective, we put in the work — but we never forget to celebrate our joys and pleasures, too.

 Read EMpower's article about this Learning Session.